Azure/blackbelt-aks-hackfest/linux-container-workshop/hol-content/08-migrate-mongo-to-cosmos.md

 ### Setup CosmosDB Connection String

 In this section we will learn how to retrieve the CosmosDB connection string that is required in order to connect to your new database in Azure.
-The connection string takes the format: ```mongodb://<username>:<password>@<cosmosdb-url>:10255/?ssl=true```.
+The connection string takes the format: ```mongodb://<username>:<password>@<cosmosdb-url>:10255/<dbname>?ssl=true```.
 The connection string is broken down into three important parts:

 - ```<username>```: The username to connect to your instance, this is the same value as the name of your database
 - ```<password>```: This is one of two auto generated 88 character hashed passwords provided for you.
 You can regenerate/revoke a password when you need to.
 - ```<cosmos-url>```: This is the CosmosDB url where your instance can be reached.
 Typically it should follow the format ```<your-cosmosdb-name>.documents.azure.com
+- ```<dbname>```: This is the name of the collection in CosmosDB where all of the data is stored.

 Note:
 - Port number (```10255```) - CosmosDB does not use the standard MongoDB port of ```21017```